About Me

 Research

-Biodiversity Protection and Housing Markets: Supply, Demand, and Speculation
+Biodiversity Protection Policy and Housing Markets: Supply, Demand, and Speculation

 with Shikhar Singla